MarcusOtter/APOD.Net/README.md

 ```

 ### Making your first request
-There are numerous [available methods](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient#methods) on the [ApodClient](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient), but for this simple example we are going to get the Astronomy Picture of the Day from my most recent birthday.
-I would put your birthday here but I have no idea when that is.
+There are numerous [available methods](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient#methods) on the [ApodClient](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient), but for this simple example we are going to get the Astronomy Picture of the Day from my most recent birthday using [ApodClient.FetchApodAsync(DateTime)](https://lemorrow.github.io/APOD.Net/api/Apod.ApodClient#Apod_ApodClient_FetchApodAsync_DateTime_).
+I would get the APOD for your birthday, but I have no idea when that is.
 If I did, GitHub wouldn't be doing their GDPR right.
 ```cs
 var date = new DateTime(2019, 06, 04);
 var result = await client.FetchApodAsync(date);